Build a Command-line Tool

 Installing Swift

-Swift comes bundled with the Swift Package Manager (SwiftPM), which manages the distribution of your Swift code, and allows easy importing of other Swift packages into your apps.
+Swift comes bundled with the Swift Package Manager (SwiftPM) that manages the distribution of Swift code.
+It allows easy importing of other Swift packages into your applications and libraries, making it a valuable tool for any Swift developer.

 Bootstrapping